 cluster.log in version 4.1.3) is

-events, node failures, and levels of memory usage.
-A
+failures, and levels of memory usage.
+A complete listing of

-complete listing of cluster events with descriptions may
+cluster events with descriptions may be found in

 in version 4.1.3) where

-is the sequence number of the cluster log file.
-(For
+the sequence number of the cluster log file.
+(For example:

-example: If files with the sequence numbers 1, 2, and 3
+If files with the sequence numbers 1, 2, and 3 already

 in version 4.1.3) is the process ID file used when running